Binapani-Academy/academy-library/school/CBSE/Class-XII/English/Flamingo/Prose/md/lefl107.md

 ---
 pages:
     - 2
+footnotes:
+    Rudyard Kipling: A prolific writer who was known as the poet of the common soldier.
+Kipling's Jungle Book which is a story of Kimball O' Hara and his adventures in the Himalayas is considered as a children's classic all over the world.
+    H. G. Wells: An English novelist, journalist, sociologist and historian he is known for his works of science fiction.
+Wells best known books are The Time Machine, The Invisible Man and The War of the Worlds.
+    Joseph Stalin: A great Russian revolutionary and an active political organiser.
 ---

 Rudyard Kipling expressed an even more condemnatory attitude towards the interviewer.
 His wife, Caroline, writes in her diary for 14 October 1892 that their day was 'wrecked by two reporters from Boston'.
 She reports her husband as saying to the reporters, "Why do I refuse to be interviewed?
 Because it is immoral!
 It is a crime, just as much of a crime as an offence against my person, as an assault, and just as much merits punishment.
 It is cowardly and vile.
 No respectable man would ask it, much less give it," Yet Kipling had himself perpetrated such an 'assault' on Mark Twain only a few years before.
 H. G. Wells in an interview in 1894 referred to 'the interviewing ordeal', but was a fairly frequent interviewee and forty years later found himself interviewing Joseph Stalin.